RightsandWrongsgit/ARMTEC/cicd/autoconfig.md

 <img src="../cicd/captures/UUID2.png"  width="450">

 However, for our Drupal CI/CD Workflow Project template we set up the automation another step further by having the right code in the right place.
 To understand, lets review a couple of things we already set up to make this work.
 First, we don't just need one configuration we need configurations for each of the environments we set up in our workflow.
-Remember we kept our orginal 'sync' subdirectory to house the exported `yml` files we exported from our database but [set up 'main', 'staged', 'develop', and 'local' subdirectories as siblings to it.](../cicd/configsplit2.md)
+Remember we kept our original 'sync' subdirectory to house the exported `yml` files we exported from our database but [set up 'main', 'staged', 'develop', and 'local' subdirectories as siblings to it.](../cicd/configsplit2.md)

 <img src="../cicd/captures/configsplit2.png"  width="250">